-Spain is a country that moves slow and runs late.
-The land of the siesta, it’s a place for foodies and night owls, history buffs, religious pilgrims, and anyone not in a rush to do just about anything!
+Spain is a country that moves slow.
+This is the land of the siesta.
+It’s a place for foodies, night owls, history buffs, religious pilgrims, and anyone not in a rush to do just about anything!

-As an added bonus, Spain is pretty cheap.
-I’ve been visiting the country for over a decade now and I never break the bank while I’m here.
-It’s really easy to get by on a budget — and you won’t feel like you’re missing out either.
+And, as an added bonus, Spain is an incredibly affordable place to visit.
+I’ve been traveling to the country for over a decade and I never break the bank while I’m there.
+It’s really easy to get by on a budget.

 This budget travel guide to Spain can help you plan your trip, save money, and make the most of your time in this vibrant country.